stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/Windows_10-0078D6?style=flat&logo=windows&logoColor=white" />
 </p>

-**OpenGL extensions**
+**OpenGL extension requirement**

-Your GPU must support the following OpenGL extensions:

 - OpenGL 4.6 core profile
 - GL_ARB_bindless_texture
 - GL_ARB_shading_language_include

+> This is usually not a problem if your GPU meets the minimum system requirement and have a relatively recent driver installed.

 ### :gear: How to build